Jyotie/phone_directory_app/README.md

 Steps to run application on Windows

 1> npx create-react-app phone_directory_app
+Please note, this is very imp command to run this app successfully as it downloads all npm modules required to run the code

 2> Download and Extract the zip file to your folder and overwrite private and src folder and other files in downloaded zip